 An analysis of what we know about how Texas would fare if the state accepts funds to cover more people on Medicaid.

 Health Care Boot Camps: The Affordable Care Act and Medicaid

 These presentations explain what Texans need to know about the Affordable Care Act–including the essential health benefits (EHBs), the health insurance marketplace (also known as the Exchange), new industry regulations, consumer protections, and more–and Medicaid and the Medicaid expansion for 1.5 to 2 million uninsured Texans.

-How to get your local leaders’ help in getting the Texas Legislature to make the right call about Medicaid for Texans.
+How to get your local leaders’ help in getting the Texas Legislature to accept federal funds and close the Coverage Gap for 1 million Texans.

 Our campaign works closely with a coalition of health care advocates who have set forth this agenda for the 83rd Texas Legislature.

 Healthcare.gov is the Texas portal to the Health Insurance Marketplace, where you can learn about your coverage options and purchase a health plan that fits your budget.
 The site also offers lots of easy to understand information about what’s in the Affordable Care Act and how it will impact you.

 Your Texas Benefits.com is a Texas Health and Human Services Commission website where you can find out which benefits you can apply for, including health care benefits.

 CHIPMedicaid.org is an official site where Texas families can enroll their children for public health care coverage at a cost of $50 or less per month.
 Find out if you qualify today!